Some states have implemented agency furloughs which may affect services or access. Please see the current list of state agency furloughs below:

 Access Impacts: All state parks opened on May 18.
 All state beaches are open from June 1 until Labor Day.
 Visitors must abide by social distancing rules and safe group size.
 Boat launch sites are open.
 For a full list of parks that are open or closed, read morehere.
 Visit DEM’s websitefor a list of public boat launching sites.

-All visitors to Rhode Island from one of the states listed here with a positivity rate of COVID-19 greater than 5%, you are required to self-quarantine for 14 days while in Rhode Island, unless you have proof of a negative COVID-19 test.
+All visitors to Rhode Island from one of the thirty-three states as well as Puerto Rico listed here with a positivity rate of COVID-19 greater than 5%, you are required to self-quarantine for 14 days while in Rhode Island, unless you have proof of a negative COVID-19 test.

 Access Impacts: South Carolina State Parks opened on Friday, May 1, on a limited basis.
 Group facilities like picnic shelters and community buildings, will remain closed initially.
 State park Visitor Centers reopened Monday, May 11, with signage, physical indicators and barriers in place to ensure the safety of staff and visitors.
 All state park retail stores and spaces are open.
 Common facilities are available to groups of 50 people or less.
 For more information, click here.

 Governor McMaster issued an Executive Order reopening all public boat ramps and beach access points.